grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 # Life cycle of a plugin

-This document describes the various phases of a plugin including installation and loading.
-We will describe the differences in a plugin's life cycle depending on its type and whether or not it has a backend.
+This document describes the various phases of a plugin such as installation and loading.
+We will describe the differences in a plugin's life cycle depending on its type and whether or not it has a [backend](backend.md).

 :::note